andefined/twitterfarm/README.md

 ```

 ## Initialize twitterfarm
-Before you begin you need to initialize twitterfarm for the first time.
-The command simple creates a folder under `$HOME/.twitterfarm` where we store the configuration files for every project.
+To start using twitterfarm you need to create a working directory.
+The command simple creates a folder under `$HOME/.twitterfarm` where we store the configuration files for every project and needs to be run only once.

 ```bash
 twitterfarm init